pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 3. Download the appropriate Google SDK distribution for your Linux version.
 See [Installing from versioned archives](https://cloud.google.com/sdk/docs/downloads-versioned-archives).
 There are also versions available for Debian and Ubuntu or Red Hat and CentOS Linux.

-4. Extract the Google SDK distribution archive file to your system.
+4. To extract the Google SDK distribution archive file to your system, enter:

     `tar zxvf [ARCHIVE_FILE] google-cloud-sdk`

-5. Use the install script to add Cloud SDK tools to your path.
+5. To use the install script to add Cloud SDK tools to your path, enter:

     `./google-cloud-sdk/install.sh`

 6. Restart your terminal for the changes to take effect.

-7. In a Linux command prompt, initialize the Google Cloud SDK.
+7. From your command prompt, to initialize the Google Cloud SDK, enter:

     `gcloud init`